Charlescai123/Simplex-Cartpole/README.md

 #### 2. SeCLM only for safety

-Use SeCLM for continual learning, the teacher only guarantees safety (Agent doesn't learn from teacher's behavior):
+Use SeCLM for continual learning, the teacher only guarantees safety (Agent doesn't learn from the teacher):

    ```bash
    bash scripts/train/seclm_safe_only.sh